-We are seeking an Electrical Engineer/Physicist to join the five-person panel of technical experts.
-The successful candidate will have a strong working understanding and experience of the GB electricity system and issues associated with meeting the physical challenges of the system operation both now and in the future.
+We are seeking an Operational Researcher/Decision or Management scientist to join the five-person panel of technical experts.
+The successful candidate will have an understanding of applying quantitative techniques to model electricity markets, including the GB electricity markets, to inform future decision-making under uncertainty.
 Technical expertise of the supply and/or demand side of the GB electricity market is essential.
 This expertise should be focused on the GB electricity market including its interactions with other European electricity markets.
 Together with the other panel members the candidate will provide the service of scrutinising the Delivery Body's (National Grid) analysis.
 The Panel will usually not be expected to conduct its own research but to scrutinise and review the analysis provided.
 However, if Panel members have produced relevant work, which has been subject to appropriate peer review, the findings of the work may inform Panel members' discussions.